gtvj/linux/machine-set-up.md

 ### Install PhpStorm

-* Download the `.tar` file from JetBrains
+* Download the `.tar` file from JetBrains (and check the checksum by passing it to `sha256sum`)
 * Extract the file contents with `tar xzf PhpStorm2016.2.2.tar.gz` (using the name of the downloaded `.tar` file)
 * The extracted folder will contain a file named `Install-Linux-tar.txt`.
-Follow the instructions.

-Note: When upgrading PHPStorm you need to update your
+Follow the instructions (see the README of this repository for where to install it)

 #### Enabling code formatting in PhpStorm